Mezzanines

 - Mezzanine Floors

 - Serve as the base for the entire upstairs area.
 They are placed over the supporting purlins.
-Common floorboard materials include plywood, diamond treaded steel, welding bar and metal plank gratings, various poly texture panels, and concrete.
+Common floorboard materials include plywood, diamond treaded steel, welded bar and metal plank gratings, various poly texture panels, and concrete.

 - Mezzanine Manufacturers